Catholic women discuss the challenges of modern dating culture

 As the marriage rate continues to decline in 2024 in the U.S., Catholic women discussed the struggles of modern dating in a segment on “EWTN News In Depth.”

 “I didn’t expect to be single into my 40s.
-That was not my plan,” said Anastasia Northrop, a Catholic woman who founded the National Catholic Singles Conference.
+That was not my plan,” said Anastasia Northrop (pictured), a Catholic woman who founded the National Catholic Singles Conference.

 Marriage rates plummet